 speaker

 Good morning, everyone.
-Can you just maybe clarify, I think, for formulation two, you highlighted an abbreviated development program.
-So, what does that actually mean in terms of the need for and size of Phase 1, Phase 2, and Phase 3 studies?
+Could you just maybe clarify, I think for Formulation 2, you highlighted an abbreviated development program.
+So what does that actually mean in terms of the need for and size of Phase 1, Phase 2, and Phase 3 studies?
 And how quickly do you think you can kind of like get a program like that to market?
-And then, I guess, as a follow-up to that question, do you primarily see this as like this launch would be a switch campaign ahead of GENARC launches?
-And then what lessons can you learn from other switch campaigns that you would apply there?
+And then I guess as a follow-on to that question, do you primarily see this as like this launch would be a switch campaign ahead of generic and launches, and then what lessons can you learn from other switch campaigns that you would apply there?

 speaker

-Yeah.
-Good morning, Corinne.
+Yeah, good morning, Corinne.
 Thanks for your question.
-And I'll have Kumar sort of comment on the approach to the second formulation, -to-market strategy.
-From a commercial perspective, I'll ask Jeff Durst to share thoughts on what that could offer to the market.
+I'll have Kumar sort of comment on the approach to the second formulation, quick-to-market strategy.
+From a commercial perspective, I'll ask Jeff Durst to share thoughts on, you know, what that could offer to the market.

 speaker

 Yeah.
 Good morning, Corinne.
-The formulation two is a pitonocin-based modified formulation, and we are on track to get into the clinic in the second half of this quarter.
-In terms of the attributes and the potential clinical differentiation, we do believe that this particular formulation will have different attributes and several different clinical differentiation, but we are not in a position to comment on that because the exact nature of the formulation or the differentiation because of the IP and competitive reasons.
-But this will be a faster-market strategy, and we anticipate to launch within the wake-up lifecycle.
+The formulation two is a pitonus-based modified formulation.
+And we are on track to get into the clinic in the second half of this quarter. the attributes and the potential clinical differentiation.
+We do believe that this particular formulation will have different attributes and several different clinical differentiation, but we are not in a position to comment on that because the exact nature of the formulation or the differentiation is because of the IP and competitive reasons.
+But this will be a faster market strategy, and we anticipate to launch within the WCAG lifecycle.

 speaker